Personal Injury Lawyer in Greenville, SC

 If you’ve been injured in a South Carolina accident, chances are that you have more important things on your mind than reading through statutes regarding time limits.
 However, for those who have just experienced a serious accident, timing matters a great deal.

 This is because in South Carolina, S.C.
 Code Ann.
 Section 15-3-530 serves to limit the amount of time an injured individual has to file a claim for damages.
 These kinds of limits are referred to as a statute of limitations and specify the time-frame for bringing certain categories of cases.
 In South Carolina, the law says that victims have three years to file a personal injury claim.
 When does the clock begin ticking?
 According to the law, the time starts running from the date of injury.
 What happens if you wait three years and one day?
-Barring truly extraordinary circumstances, a judge will be forced to dismiss any claim that is filed after the statute of limitations has expired.
+Barring truly extraordinary circumstances, a judge will be forced to dismiss any claim that is filed after the SC statute of limitations has expired.
 This means by waiting too long you may waive your right to receive compensation for the harm you’ve suffered.
-It’s important to speak with a personal injury attorney as soon as possible to avoid issues like these.
+It’s important to speak with a personal injury lawyer as soon as possible to avoid issues like these.

 How much is your claim worth?

 Once a personal injury victim has had a chance to begin the process of recovering, a common question concerns the value of any potential personal injury claim.
 The question is a reasonable one, given that many victims are facing thousands of dollars of medical bills, time off of work and even money out of their own pocket spent to repair personal property damaged by another person.
 All these costs can add up quickly and the person responsible for causing the harm should be expected to pay.